HuangChaoWH/blockfellows.io/adv-week3.md

 - Check this: https://etherscan.io/address/0xb3764761e297d6f121e79c32a65829cd1ddb4d32#internaltx
 - Three ICO projects: Edgeless casino, Swarm City and aeternity, were using parity client to manage funds raised during ICO.
 This was about 30m+ USD.
 All stolen.
 - See code comparision, that fixed this patch: https://github.com/paritytech/parity-ethereum/pull/6102/files

+## What happened?
+- `initWallet` didn't have a guard modifier i.e. it doesn't check if the wallet has been initalized or not.
+- `walletContract` is created by `walletLibrary`.
+This means the wallet can call `initWallet`.
+But since the function was not declared internal, any derived function can call `initWallet`.
+- `delegatecall` was used to call `initWallet`
+- Bonus bad coding: in the wallet, fallback function is used to catch all the `delegatecall`.

+## Lets design the attack

+- Attacker calls `wallet.initWallet(attacker)`, wallets fallback function is triggered.
+- Wallets fallback function then triggers `delegatecall`.
+This consist of the function selector for `initWallet(attacker)`
+- WalletLibrary recives the call data, it finds `initWallet` and runs it for the attacker.
+This sets the attacker as the wallet owner.